wotschofsky/sleep-timer/README.md

 ## How to compile yourself

-1. Install dependencies using yarn
+1. Install dependencies using pnpm
-2. Run `yarn tauri build`
+2. Run `pnpm tauri build`

 ## Screenshots